Performance Guide#

 Static allocation of AI stages to inference devices may be suboptimal if

-aggregated devices and let the OpenVINO™ inference
+use virtual aggregated devices and let OpenVINO™ inference

 engine to select devices dynamically.
 The pre-processing backend should